dayjs/dayjs-website/docs/customization/relative-time.md

 })
 ```

-Locale#relativeTime.future refers to the prefix/suffix for future dates, and Locale#relativeTime.past refers to the prefix/suffix for past dates.
+`Locale#relativeTime.future` refers to the prefix/suffix for future dates. `Locale#relativeTime.past` refers to the prefix/suffix for past dates.

 For all others, a single character refers to the singular, and a double character refers to the plural.